 This question has occupied a growing number of scientists worldwide for decades.
 And the answers they've found are inconvenient — but at the same time solvable.

 We live in a time of abundance.
 Never before in human history have so many people had so much to eat.
-And yet, according to a study by White and Broadley in the journal Trends in Plant Science, an estimated 3.7 billion people suffer from iron deficiency — of whom 2 billion have a severe deficiency resulting in anemia.
-Around 30 percent of the world's population suffers from zinc deficiency, and just as many from iodine deficiency.
+Yet, according to a study by White and Broadley in the journal Trends in Plant Science, an estimated 3.7 billion people suffer from iron deficiency — 2 billion of whom have severe deficiency resulting in anemia.
+Around 30 percent of the global population suffers from zinc deficiency, and an equal number from iodine deficiency.

 This is not a poverty issue.
-Iron deficiency, zinc deficiency, selenium deficiency — these deficits affect people in rich industrial countries as much as in developing countries.
-Because the problem is not a lack of access to food.
-The problem is what is still in that food — or what is no longer there.
+Iron deficiency, zinc deficiency, selenium deficiency — these deficits affect people in wealthy industrialized countries just as much as in developing countries.
+Because the problem isn't a lack of access to food.
+The problem is what's still in that food — or what's no longer in it.

-The health consequences of mineral and trace element deficiencies range from immune weakness and chronic inflammation to fatigue and obesity, depression, and cognitive impairments.
-The situation is particularly dramatic for children: if deficiencies exist during early development, it can lead to permanent impairments in intellectual development.
+The health consequences of mineral and trace element deficiencies range from immune weakness and chronic inflammation to fatigue, obesity, depression, and cognitive impairments.
+The situation is particularly dramatic for children: if deficiencies exist during early development, it can lead to permanent cognitive impairments.

-In one of the most comprehensive long-term studies ever conducted on this topic, the British government compared the mineral content of foods from 1940 with that from 1991 — the so-called McCance and Widdowson study.
+In one of the most comprehensive long-term studies ever conducted on this topic, the British government compared the mineral content of foods from 1940 with those from 1991 — the so-called McCance and Widdowson study.
 The result was clear: vegetables and fruits in 1991 contained drastically fewer minerals than 50 years earlier.
-Calcium decreased by up to 46 percent, magnesium by almost 25 percent, copper by more than 75 percent.
+Calcium dropped by up to 46 percent, magnesium by almost 25 percent, and copper by more than 75 percent.

-This is not a minor footnote in nutritional science.
-This is a documented decline over five decades — during a time when harvest yields simultaneously increased dramatically.
+This is not a nutritional science footnote.
+This is a documented decline over five decades — at a time when crop yields dramatically increased.

-And for those who now think: then I'll just buy organic — a 2009 analysis of 55 studies published in the American Journal of Clinical Nutrition provides a sobering conclusion.
-Dangour and colleagues, after systematically reviewing the available literature, concluded: There is no statistically significant difference between the mineral and trace element content of conventionally and organically produced foods.
+And for anyone thinking: I'll just buy organic — a 2009 analysis of 55 studies published in the American Journal of Clinical Nutrition provides a sobering reality check.
+After a systematic review of the available literature, Dangour and colleagues concluded: There is no statistically significant difference between the mineral and trace element content of conventionally and organically grown foods.

 That sounds discouraging.
 But it makes sense when you understand why.

 Modern agriculture primarily fertilizes with NPK — nitrogen, phosphorus, and potassium.
-These three elements are very effective in increasing yields in the short term.
-The problem: With each harvest, the plant extracts not three elements from the soil — but about eighty.
+These three elements are very effective at increasing yield in the short term.
+The problem: with each harvest, the plant extracts not three elements from the soil — but about eighty.

 Nitrogen, phosphorus, and potassium are among them.
-But also calcium, magnesium, sulfur, iron, manganese, zinc, boron, copper, molybdenum, nickel — and about sixty other elements in tiny quantities, which we call trace elements.
+But so are calcium, magnesium, sulfur, iron, manganese, zinc, boron, copper, molybdenum, nickel — and about sixty other elements in tiny quantities that we call trace elements.

-If eighty elements are extracted year after year and only three of them are returned — the balance must eventually tip into the negative.
-This is not a theory.
+If eighty elements are removed year after year and only three are returned — eventually the balance must tip into the negative.
+This is not theory.
 This is mathematics.

 According to an audit report by the UN Millennium Ecosystem Assessment Panel, we lost one-third of all fertile soils worldwide between 1950 and 1990.
-The erosion of soil structure continues to increase, the humus content in arable soils is continuously decreasing — and with it, the soil's ability to bind nutrients and make them available to plants.
+The erosion of soil structure continues to increase, the humus content in agricultural soils continuously decreases — and with it, the soil's ability to bind nutrients and make them available to plants.

 What is missing in the soil cannot be absorbed by the plant.
 What the plant does not absorb is missing on your plate.
 The chain is simple and inexorable.

-In plant science, a list of 14 elements has been considered essential — i.e., vital for the plant — since 1939.
-This list has hardly changed since then, with the only exception of nickel, which was added in 1987.
+In plant science, a list of 14 elements has been considered essential — meaning vital for the plant — since 1939.
+This list has hardly changed since then, with the sole exception of nickel, which was added in 1987.

-The problem is: Essential means vital.
+The problem with this: Essential means vital for survival.
 Not healthy.
 Not optimal.
-Just: necessary for survival.
+Just: necessary for life.

 There is a growing number of elements for which scientific studies have shown positive effects on plant health — but which are officially considered non-essential and therefore receive little attention in fertilization.

 And then there are elements that are considered essential for humans and animals — but not for plants.
 Selenium, iodine, and chromium, for example.
-How can the supply of these elements to humans be ensured if they play no role in plant fertilization?
+How can human supply with these elements be ensured if they play no role in plant fertilization?

-In the early 1980s, Finland discovered that its soils were naturally very low in selenium — and that the Finnish population was consequently poorly supplied with selenium.
+In the early 1980s, Finland discovered that its soils were naturally very low in selenium — and that the Finnish population consequently had a poor selenium supply.

-The solution was as simple as it was consistent: Since 1984, selenium has been added to agricultural fertilizers in Finland by law.
-The result was documented by Alfthan and colleagues in a comprehensive study in the Journal of Trace Elements in Medicine and Biology: The selenium concentration in Finnish foods increased significantly.
+The solution was as simple as it was consistent: Since 1984, by law, selenium has been added to agricultural fertilizers in Finland.
+The result was documented by Alfthan and colleagues in a comprehensive study in the Journal of Trace Elements in Medicine and Biology: The selenium concentration in Finnish foods significantly increased.
 The average daily selenium intake of the Finnish population doubled.
 The population's selenium status measurably improved in parallel.

-This says a lot about how we as a society deal with the issue of soil health and human health.
+This says a lot about how we as a society deal with soil health and human health.

-Perhaps the most surprising example of the link between soil minerals and human health comes from criminology.
+Perhaps the most surprising example of the connection between soil minerals and human health comes from criminology.

-Gerhard Schrauzer and Krishna Shrestha analyzed data from 27 Texas counties over a ten-year period in a study published in the journal Biological Trace Element Research in 1990.
+In a study published in Biological Trace Element Research in 1990, Gerhard Schrauzer and Krishna Shrestha analyzed data from 27 Texas counties over a ten-year period.

-This study was repeated by other research groups in various countries — in Japan, England, Austria, and other states.
-The results were strikingly consistent: More lithium in drinking water is associated with fewer suicides and less violence.
+This study was replicated by other research groups in various countries — in Japan, England, Austria, and other states.
+The results were astonishingly consistent: More lithium in drinking water correlates with fewer suicides and less violence.

 Lithium has been used in psychiatry for decades to treat depression, mania, and bipolar disorder.
-That a deficiency of this element can impair mental health is biochemically well explainable.
+The fact that a deficiency of this element can impair mental health is well explainable biochemically.

 And yet, lithium is officially considered non-essential.

 You don't necessarily have to be mentally healthy to survive.
-But I would like to be, for example.
+But I, for one, would like to be.

 There's another factor almost entirely missing from public discussion: What happens to minerals after we eat them?

 Humans absorb minerals through food.
-What the body cannot utilize, it excretes — through the wastewater system, into the sewers, into sewage treatment plants, and from there mostly via rivers into the sea.
+What the body cannot utilize, it excretes — through the wastewater system, into the sewage, into wastewater treatment plants, and from there mostly via rivers into the sea.

-Minerals travel from the field to the plant, from the plant to the plate, from the plate to the human, from the human to the sea.
+The minerals travel from the field to the plant, from the plant to the plate, from the plate to the person, from the person to the sea.
 A one-way street.

-As long as this cycle is not closed — as long as the minerals extracted from the soil are not returned in sufficient form — the impoverishment of the soil will continue.
+As long as this cycle is not closed — as long as the minerals extracted from the soil are not sufficiently returned — the depletion of soils will continue.

 This makes the short-term remineralization of soils one of the most important agricultural tasks of our time.

 Minerals and trace elements do not act in isolation.
-They influence each other — some enhance each other's absorption, others block it.
+They influence each other — some enhance their mutual absorption, others block it.

-Another example: Silicon protects against aluminum contamination through antagonistic action.
+Another example: silicon protects against aluminum exposure through antagonistic action.
 Selenium increases the excretion of mercury.

-This means: It is not enough to supply a single trace element.
+This means: It's not enough to supply a single trace element.
 What matters is the balance of the entire mineral spectrum.
-This is exactly what healthy, mineral-rich soil provides — and this is exactly what is missing in leached, one-sidedly fertilized soils.
+That's exactly what healthy, mineral-rich soil provides — and that's precisely what's missing in depleted, unilaterally fertilized soils.

-The good news is: The problem is directly addressable at an individual level.
+The good news is: The problem can be directly addressed at an individual level.

 Buy regional and seasonal — short transport routes and field-ripened products deliver more minerals than imported goods cooled for weeks.